php-fig/fig-standards/proposed/psr-1-style-guide.md

 ============

-The intent of this guide is to reduce cognitive friction when scanning code from different projects by enumerating a shared set of rules and expectations about how to format PHP code.
-It is derived from commonalities among the various member projects.
+The intent of this guide is to reduce cognitive friction when scanning code from different projects.
+It does so by enumerating a shared set of rules and expectations about how to format PHP code.
+This guide is derived from commonalities among the various member projects.

 Overview